 More recently AEMO has begun to publish transmission connection point demand forecasts for each region in the NEM.
 These "bottom up" forecasts make use of historical and forecast demand information at transmission connection points and on the distribution network.
-AEMO is currently receiving much of the information required to prepare these forecasts from NSPs.
+AEMO is currently receiving much of the information required to prepare these forecasts from network service providers (NSPs).